iNoor72/TMDB-SwiftUI/README.md

 # 🍏 The Movie Database - iOS
-The Movie Database is my implementation of required technical task.
+The Movie Database is my implementation of a required technical task.

 ## Description
 This is my implementation for a task requested.
 An iOS app to fetch and present popular movies and their details from TMDB website.